 - Charles Price, Chief Government Scientist

-If Price was right then this now placed Alma Tirtschke inside Ross' saloon, something that he had denied previously.
+If Price was right then this now placed Alma Tirtschke inside Ross' saloon, something that he had denied.
 It appeared Piggott's suspicions had been correct.

 Chief among these was Ivy Matthews, who had been a barmaid at the Australian Wine Saloon and occasionally Ross' business partner (although opinion on their business involvement varied).